sucicf1/zoyyarjesenje/README.md

 ### How to complete the exercise

-As your complete parts of the exercise, please use git to commit your code as you would normally work on a project.
+As you complete parts of the exercise, please use git to commit your code as you would normally work on a project.
 This is helpful component to see how you work as well.

-When you are complete, you can submit your work by zipping your the `zoyya-code-exercise` directory and emailing it to us. **Please remove the `node_modules` directory before you zip, that won't be necessary 😉.** You can use Mac's "create archive" feature, Window's "compressed (zipped) folder," or the zip cli on Linux.
+When you are complete, you can submit your work by zipping your `zoyya-code-exercise` directory and emailing it to posao@zoyya.com. **Please remove the `node_modules` directory before you zip, that won't be necessary 😉.** You can use Mac's "create archive" feature, Window's "compressed (zipped) folder," or the zip cli on Linux.

 Try to complete the tasks to the best of your ability 😃 Good luck!